-The Library of Congress is huge.
-It is the world’s biggest library and has a collection of 150 million items.
-The library is one of the three buildings on Capitol Hill that any citizen is free to use, not just the congress members.
+The library is one of the three Capitol Hill buildings that any citizen is free to use, so it’s not only for the congress members.

-If you only have time with one of the library buildings, visit the Thomas Jefferson Building which is known for its stunning architecture.
+If you only have time with one of the many library buildings, visit the Thomas Jefferson Building that’s known for its stunning architecture.

-To get more out of your visit take a free one hour’s guided tour.
-The guide will show you the highlights and you can examine more on your own afterwards.
+To get more out of your visit take a free one hour guided tour.
+On the tour the guide will show you all the highlights and after the tour you can examine more on your own.

-These pictures are from the Great Hall of the Library of Congress.
-The Great Hall is decorated with arches, columns and balconies.
-Look at the library!
+These pictures are from the Great Hall of the Library of Congress, decorated with fantastic arches, columns and balconies.
+Look at it!

 Reading Room and the Bibles

-This is the Main Reading Room.
-It has eight marble columns with female figures looking at the readers lower down in the hall.
+This again is the Main Reading Room of the Congress Library.
+The massive hall is full of enchanting details, like the eight marble columns with female figures watching the readers sitting lower down in the hall.

-The Library of Congress has two real treasures from the 1450s in its collection: the printed Gutenberg Bible and the handwritten Mainz Bible.
+The Library of Congress also contains two real treasures dating back to the 1450s: the printed Gutenberg Bible and the handwritten Mainz Bible.

 Jefferson Collection and Magna Carta

-The library has much more: a collection of Thomas Jefferson’s books, old maps and bibles, children’s books and comics and so on.
+And of course the library has much more, like a collection of Thomas Jefferson’s books, loads of old maps and bible.
+Then there are children’s books and comics and other things to see.

-The old map in the picture is worth 10 Million dollars, it’s the first map ever with the word America.
+By the way, the old map in the picture below is worth 10 Million dollars.
+It’s the first map ever with the word America:

-The day I was visiting happened to be the opening day of a magnificent exhibition of the original Magna Carta 1215.
-Magna Carta (the photo in the middle) was brought from the Lincoln Cathedral, Great Britain, just for this Magna Carta exhibition.
+The day we were visiting happened to be the opening day of an exhibition of the original Magna Carta 1215.
+The Magna Carta (the photo up in the middle) was brought from the Lincoln Cathedral in Great Britain, just for the exhibition.

 US Supreme Court

-Next to the Library of Congress is the United States Supreme Court.
-The court building looks like a Greek temple and you can visit the court proceedings for free.
+Then, next to the Library of Congress is the United States Supreme Court.
+The court building looks a bit like a Greek temple and you can go in and watch the court’s proceedings for free.

-I missed it since the court had already closed for the day when I was finished with the other Capitol Hill walk attractions.
-But there was still time to go and see the Botanic Gardens before dark.
+We missed the court interior as it was already closed for the day at the time we were finished with our other Capitol Hill walk attractions.
+It was soon getting dark but luckily there was still some time to see the Botanic Gardens.

-After my Capitol Hill walk in cold Washington weather I really needed a moment in warm tropical weather.
-Two days ago I arrived from Florida…
+After a long walk in cold Washington autumn weather we really needed a moment in a warmer, tropical climate.
+Especially having arrived from Florida two days earlier.

-I hope you enjoyed my Capitol Hill walk in Washington DC, the capital of the United States.
-If you have been to the Capitol Hill what would you tell others that plan to visit?
+So I hope you enjoyed reading about our little walk in the capital of the United States.
+If you have been to the Capitol Hill what more would you recommend to see on the hill?

 More on Washington DC

-If you are planning a trip to Washington DC these posts might interest you too:
+If you are planning a trip to Washington DC, check out these two posts: